wdhowe/telegrambot-lib/README.md

 Required parameters are named to match the Telegram API, so they should be self explanatory in most cases.

-Refer to the [Telegram Bot API Documentation](https://core.telegram.org/bots/api) for optional parameter content.
+Refer to the function docstrings or the [Telegram Bot API Documentation](https://core.telegram.org/bots/api) for optional parameter content.

 See the below 'How to send a chat message' section for examples on the different ways to pass parameters.